10 Marketing Strategies to Fuel Your Business Growth

 1. Use social media.

-Of course, you could also hire a social media manager if you have money to burn.
+Of course, you could also hire a social media manager who can create marketing campaigns if you have money to burn.
 But if you don't, just be yourself.
 Be authentic.
 Post your thoughts.
 Post your products.
 Post anything that you find relevant and useful that would help your audience either learn more about you and your business, or about the industry that you're in.

 Use direct messages on platforms like Instagram and even Snapchat or Twitter to reach out to other successful businesses or even to communicate with potential customers who might be looking for your products and services.
-This is very powerful marketing.
+This is a very powerful digital marketing strategy.